vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 collection reconciliation regressions and all 21 CTest targets pass.
 The full Debug build is warning-free.

+## Remove active-position source lookup

+Removed the unused `SourceStore::sourceAt` API.
+Sources already use stable `SourceId` values for lookup and ordered snapshots for enumeration; this method introduced another index whose meaning changed whenever a source was removed.
+A repository-wide reference search found only its declaration and definition.

+This removes 16 production lines, the scan over active entries, and its separate out-of-range path.
+The full Debug rebuild and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual